sayan1886/blockarraygroup/docs/README.md

 + Document Signing using PKI/Legacy Signatures
 + Advanced Meta-data collection
 + 100% Privacy
-+ 100% Standards compliant (GS1, SSAC, etc)
++ 100% Standards compliant (GS1, SSAC, etc.)
 + Unique Physical Document Authentication and Tracking
-+ Foreign Language Localization Support (UTF-8, RTL, etc)
++ Foreign Language Localization Support (UTF-8, RTL, etc.)

-Once a Bill of Lading is transfered from one user to another, the original user will not be able to modify the bill of lading, and will only retain a generated copy after the transfer for their records.
+Once a Bill of Lading is transferred from one user to another, the original user will not be able to modify the bill of lading and will only retain a generated copy after the transfer for their records.

 ### Enterprise Smart Contracts
-Inorder to design and implement enterprise-quality smart contracts, we need to define exactly what an enterprise smart contract is.
+In order to design and implement enterprise-quality smart contracts, we need to define exactly what an enterprise smart contract is.
 We shall decompose this concept into its major components below:

 **Components**